Hollywood endings start with humble first jobs

-NEW YORK Despite their current world of glamor, not everyone with a Hollywood ending grew up in glitz.
+NEW YORK (Reuters) - Despite their current world of glamor, not everyone with a Hollywood ending grew up in glitz.

 For the latest installment of Reuters' "First Jobs" series, we talked to a few of those who have triumphed about their decidedly non-Hollywood first gigs.